KenKundert/inform/doc/user.rst

 .. py:function:: format_range(items)
    :noindex:

-func:`format_range` can be used to create a succinct, readable string representing a set of numbers.
+:func:`format_range` can be used to create a succinct, readable string representing a set of numbers.

 .. code-block:: python